danielperna84/custom_homematic/README.md

 Attention: This service gets the value for the entity via a 'getValue' from the backend, so the values are updated afterwards from the backend cache (for battery devices) or directly from the device (for non-battery devices).
 So even with using this service, the values are still not guaranteed for the battery devices and there is a negative impact on the duty cycle of the backend for non-battery devices.

 ## Additional information

+### What is the meaning of this persistant notification `HOMEMATICIP_LOCAL-XmlRPC-Server received no events`?
+This integration does not fetch new updates from the CCU, it **receives** state changes and new values for devices from the CCU by the XmlRPC server.

+Therefor the integration checks if this mechanism works:

+Regardless of regular device updates, HA checks the availability of the CCU with a `PING` every 15 seconds, and expects a `PONG` event as a response on the XMLRPC server.
+This persistent notification is only displayed in HA if the received PONG events and the device updates are missing for 5 minutes, but it also disappears again as soon as events are received again.

+So the message means there is a problem in the communication from the CCU to HA that was **identified** by the integration but not **caused**.

 ### Noteworthy about entity states